nicobytes/ng-challenge/README.md

 ### Dynamic Content Loading

-The application automatically fetches and displays the latest blog news sorted by publish date in descending order.
+The application automatically fetches and displays the latest blog news, and I create a simple engine to detect which component to render based on the content.

 ![capture](/images/engine.jpg)

 ### Error Handling

-By default, if the endpoint getting news `/_search` does not respond with a well-formatted response, the service returns an empty array.
+By default, if the endpoint getting news `/_search` does not respond with a well-formatted json, the service returns an empty array.

 ```ts